williamyang98/DAB-Radio/README.md

 - [RJVB/sse_mathfun](https://github.com/RJVB/sse_mathfun) for their SSE2 implementations of _mm_cos_pd

 # TODO
-## Optimisations
-- Make OFDM demodulator more performant
-    - ~~Replace use of cosf and sinf in phase locked loop for fine freq compensation~~
-    - ~~Added multithreading to improve performance~~
-    - ~~Speed up complex multiplication with manual vectorization~~
-    - ~~Replaced atan2f with L1 norm and component extraction~~
-- ~~Make DAB frame decoder more performant~~
-    - ~~Replace inefficient general viterbi decoder with the SPIRAL project's implementation found [here](https://www.spiral.net/software/viterbi.html).~~
-- Profile other parts of the code that are excessively slow
-- Error correction
-    - ~~Use soft decision Viterbi decoding to improve error correction at low SNR~~
-    - ~~Increase the traceback length of the Viterbi decoder (Not preferrable due to currently slow implementation)~~
+- For OFDM demodulator the hand written SIMD might perform extremely poorly when compiling on gcc or clang.
-    - Determine how to use the firecode CRC16 in the AAC super frame to correct errors
+- For DAB+ determine how to perform error correction on the firecode CRC16 in the AAC super frame.

-## Features
-- Improve the basic radio GUI
-    - Make a user friendly interface that is streamlined
-    - Replace imgui with a less GPU/CPU hungry GUI framework
+- Replace imgui with a retain mode alternative.
-- ~~Integrate the rtl_sdr.exe code from the librtlsdr library~~
-    - ~~Add in ensemble scanning across possible block frequencies~~
-    - ~~Add support for basic radio to handle multiple ensembles~~
-    - Automatically scan ensembles and persist data
+- Automatically scan DAB ensembles and channels and persistent them on the user's drive.
-- Support the rest of the DAB standard
+- Support the rest of the DAB standard.
-    - MPEG-II audio for DAB channels
+    - MPEG-II audio for DAB channels.
-    - ~~Stream/packet data for slideshows and extra programme information~~
-    - Handle strings with utf-8, utf-16 character sets (right now they show up as a question mark)
+    - Handle strings with utf-8, utf-16 character sets.
-- ~~Add coarse frequency correction~~
 - Add TII (transmitter identificaton information) decoding
 - Add SNR meter
-- Add view for OFDM symbol magnitude spectrum
-- Persist DAB database on the hard disk
-    - Save as JSON
-    - Load from JSON at runtime if specified

-## Documentation
-- Add as much comments to link specific pieces of code to parts of the standard that were heavily referenced.
-This includes the specific document number, the specific clause and specific table/chart used.